-‘Bachelor In Paradise’ Cast 2017: Will Trouble-Maker Chad Johnson Find Love?
+‘Bachelor In Paradise’ Cast 2017: Will Troublemaker Chad Johnson Find Love?

 “No. No, no, no, no. This is my last Bachelor show.
 Another reason I wanted to go on was because I knew if I went on, this is it.
 I’m very happy that I went on, and this is absolutely my last show with the Bachelor franchise.
 Unfortunately, I hate saying that because I love the people that work here.”

-According to the notorious Bachelor spoiler website, Reality Steve, there will be quite a few ladies from Nick Viall’s season joining Season 4 of Bachelor In Paradise to look for love on television again.
+According to the notorious Bachelor spoiler website Reality Steve, there will be quite a few ladies from Nick Viall’s season joining Season 4 of Bachelor In Paradise to look for love on television again.

 ABC has yet to announce the premiere date for Bachelor In Paradise Season 4, but considering they have yet to announce the full cast, it might be a while.